aetherspritee/bibcite.nvim/README.md

 - A relative path from the `pdf_dir` to the file (`papers/Smith2020.pdf`)
 - A JabRef-style hint: `:files/Sakai2004.pdf:PDF`, interpreted as relative to the `pdf_dir`.

+This is not implemented yet for the `note` field yet.
+Let me know if you'd think this is useful!

 ## 2. Central directory
-This is a fallback for if no file field is found.
+This is a fallback for if no file field is found, as well as the standard method to locate notes.
-The plugin will search inside `pdf_dir` for a case-insensitive match using the **citekey**, with a variety of supported extensions: e.g. smith2020.pdf, Smith2020.epub, SMITH2020.djvu, etc.
+The plugin will search inside `pdf_dir` and `notes_dir`set in the config.
+If it finds a case-insensitive match using the **citekey**, it will be registered as a linked file.

-# Note Matching
-Works exactly the same as the fallback method of file matching: Looks for a case-insensitive match with the **citekey**.
+It will try to match to a variety of extensions and capitalisations:
+In `pdf_dir`: `smith2020.pdf`, `Smith2020.epub`, `SMITH2020.djvu`.
+In `notes_dir`: `smith2020.md`, `Smith2020.org`, `SMITH2020.txt`.

+# Loading `.bib` files
+On startup, the file set in the config as `bibtex_path` will be automatically loaded.
+In addition, any `.bib` files in the current working directory will also be loaded.

 # Requirements
 Requirements